 A different approach

-Leading on from the previous point, several life sciences graduates may not fully understand how the pharmaceutical, biotechnological and other life sciences sectors operate.
-When it comes to choosing a career after they graduate, a lack of knowledge about what paths they can take may be very restrictive on their choices.
+Leading on from the previous point, several life sciences graduates may not fully understand how pharma, medical devices, and other life sciences sectors operate.
+When it comes to choosing a career after they graduate, a lack of knowledge about what career paths they can take may be very restrictive on their choices.